 Always perform the pre-ride inspection before each use of your vehicle to make sure it's in safe operating condition.
-See page 51.
+See the Pre-Ride Inspection section for details.

 Always follow the inspection and maintenance procedures and schedules described in this owner's manual.
-See page 81.
+See the Maintenance Chart section for details.